 He/she is also responsible for collecting registration fees from players and coordinating at least two open registrations per season for new players.

 Shall assist travel director with ensuring players are properly registered for travel team tryouts.

+Is responsible for ensuring all adults are register and have completed all requirements of the Mass Youth Soccer MA Safe Soccer program.

+Assistant Registrar:

+Assist the registrar in performing all duties and assuming the responsibilities in the absence of the Registrar.

 Equipment Coordinator: